Skip to main content

 Born: 2230.Died: 2263 (in alternate universe) aged 162

-Vulcans, I assume, would be well into rebuilding their civilization and restoring their culture on their new planet after it was destroyed by Nero in 2258.
-Vulcans first came to earth in April of 2063 when they detected the first ever warp drive test flight piloted by Dr. Zefram Cochrane.
-Our allegiance with them, has contributed to the advancement of human technologies, which, in turn enabled inter-planetary relations and the exploration of space... the final frontier.
+Vulcans, I assume, would be well into rebuilding their civilisation and restoring their culture on their new planet after Nero destroyed their home planet in 2258.
+Vulcans first came to Earth in April of 2063 when they detected the first-ever warp drive test flight piloted by Dr Zefram Cochrane.
+Our allegiance with them has contributed to the advancement of human technologies, which, in turn, have enabled interplanetary relations and the exploration of space —the final frontier.

-Humans, will do well to adopt the teaching of Surak.
-Humans may not be as violently emotional as prehistoric Vulcans, but we would probably be better off, I think, if we can control our emotions.
+Humans will do well to adopt the teaching of Surak.
+Humans may not be as emotionally volatile as prehistoric Vulcans, but we would be better off if we could better control our emotions.

 Lies... all of it.
-Just like that juicy burger pictures that make you feel hungry, with Coke and fries on the side costing upwards of RM10, when a RM3 sandwich and RM1.50 cup of mineral water would have been enough to fill you up.
+Just like those juicy burger pictures that make you feel hungry, with Coke and fries on the side costing upwards of RM10, when a RM3 sandwich and a RM1.50 cup of mineral water would have been enough to fill you up.

 I was seduced.
-Now, half of my monthly salary is for the mortgage, another 10% for the hire-purchase.
+Now, half of my monthly salary goes towards the mortgage, and another 10% towards the hire-purchase.
 Woe is me.
-Had I thought things out logically, I would have not bought another house, nor the mini Van.
+Had I thought things out logically, I would not have bought another house, nor the minivan.

 But, then again... what fun is there in living without challenge?